 And sometimes, white eyes simply alert the audience that their owner is supernatural or pure evil.

 This effect can be useful for blind characters in live-action productions because human beings instinctively follow movement and zero in on important things like faces with their eyes, an instinct that is just about impossible to suppress.
 Milky white eyes make it impossible to tell which way an actor is looking and makes the effect of a blind, fixed stare more convincing.

-- The Hyuuga clan of Naruto inverts this trope, as the power of their Byakugan allows them to see pressure and chakra points on their opponent, theoretically allowing them to inflict maximum damage with every strike.
-Not to mention 359 degree X-ray telescopic night vision with a solid angle blind spot..
+- The Hyuga clan of Naruto inverts this trope.
+While their clan Kekkei Genkai, the Byakugan, looks the part (it's larger-than-usual pale lavender irises with no pupils), it allows them to see pressure and chakra points on their opponent, theoretically allowing them to inflict maximum damage with every strike.
+Not to mention 359 degree X-ray telescopic night vision with a solid angle blind spot.

-- Seishirou Sakurazuka and Subaru Sumeragi from CLAMP's Tokyo Babylon and X1999 get one blank eye each due to massive trauma (in separated, but related, events).
-So did Watanuki from Xxx Ho Lic for a while.
+- Seishirou Sakurazuka and Subaru Sumeragi from CLAMP's Tokyo Babylon and X1999 get one blank eye each due to massive trauma (in separate but related events).
+So did Watanuki from Xxx Holic for a while.
 In Seishirou's and Subaru's case, it's because their eyes are made of glass.

 - In Bleach, although there Tousen and Chojiro have blank white eyes, there's no known reason for it in terms of power or mysticism, although Tousen is known to be blind.
 He doesn't have any powers from being blind, however.
 In the case of Tsukishima, however, when his mind-control power kicks into full gear, his eyes take on an all-white cast and become both eerie and evil.